newjerseyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Joinder of all members is impracticable, i.e., the court cannot examine the testimony of every plaintiff;

-• the class members file the suit based on common questions or fact of law;
+• The class members file the suit based on common questions or facts of law;

-• the class representative is fair and capable of adequate protection of the members’ interests.
+• The class representative is fair and capable of adequately protecting the members’ interests.

 How do I File a Claim in a New Jersey Small Claims Court?

-• Filing the forms: Filing begins at the office of the clerk of Superior Court in the county where the defendant/company resides.
-The aggrieved party must request and complete a complaint and a civil case information statement (CIS).
-The plaintiff must also submit any additional forms required of him/her and pay the applicable filing fees.
+• Filing the forms: Filing typically begins at the office of the clerk of the Superior Court in the county where the defendant/company resides.
+The aggrieved party is expected to request and complete a complaint and a civil case information statement (CIS).
+The plaintiff then submits any additional forms required of them and pays the applicable filing fees.

-• Service of Process: The plaintiff must serve the defendant with a summons as well as a copy of the Complaint, CIS, and Track Assignment Notice (TAN) within ten (10) days of filing the complaint.
+• Service of Process: The plaintiff serves the defendant with a summons and a copy of the Complaint, CIS, and Track Assignment Notice (TAN) within ten (10) days of filing the complaint.
 The plaintiff may also contact the sheriff’s office to serve the defendant with the court documents.
-Upon receipt, the defendant must file an answer within 35 days after service.
+Upon receipt, the defendant is expected to file an answer within 35 days after service.

 • Mediation: A court-ordered mediation is an alternative means for dispute resolution.
-Here, a third unbiased party works with the litigants to arrive at a mutually-benefiting agreement.
+Here, a third unbiased party works with the litigants to arrive at a mutually beneficial agreement.
 In some cases, the court may order arbitration.
 Unlike mediation, in arbitration, the arbiter makes a recommendation after listening to the litigant’s arguments.
-In either method, the parties elect to accept or reject the settlement agreement.
+The parties elect either to accept or reject the settlement agreement.
 The case proceeds to trial when mediation fails.

 • Trial: The court schedules the case for a bench trial or jury trial, depending on the TAN.
 The court hearing follows the New Jersey Rule of Civil Procedure.
 The litigants use oral arguments, evidence, and witnesses to corroborate their position.
-The final adjudication of complaints rests with the judge or jury.
-Nevertheless, the litigants have the option of appealing a court decision within 45 days.
+The judge or jury ultimately adjudicates complaints.
+Nevertheless, the litigants can appeal a court decision within 45 days.

 Do I Need a Small Claims Lawyer?